ASKurz/blogdown/content/blog/2021-04-22-effect-sizes-for-experimental-trials-analyzed-with-multilevel-growth-models-two-of-two/index.md

 ### You may want options.

 Turns out there’s an other way to compute the standardized mean difference for experimental longitudinal data.
 You can just fit the model to the standardized data.
 As with our approach, above, the trick is to make sure you standardized the data with a defensible standardizer.
-I recommend you default to the pooled standard deviation at baseline ($SD_\text{pooled}$).
+I recommend you default to the pooled standard deviation at baseline (`\(SD_\text{pooled}\)`).
 To do so, we first compute the weighted mean at baseline.

 ``` r
 # group-level baseline means